-U of D Jesuit has an E-book Committee which is currently looking at E-books.
+U of D Jesuit’s departments review and choose to utilize E-books as well as hard-cover books in their classes, depending on availability.
 In the school's experience, which includes an extensive conversation with a number of Jesuit high schools who have already switched to One-to-One programs, the school book market is currently in a transitional phase.
-E-books are offered in a variety of formats with a variety of costs and purchasing methods.
-It is the school's goal to increase the availability of E-books, and we expect some offerings for next year, but full availability may take several years.
+E-books are offered in a variety of formats with a range of costs and purchasing methods.
+It is the school's goal to increase the availability of E-books, and we already have some offerings available, but full availability may take several years.
 The school's book purchase process will include specific information on courses where E-books are available, allowed, and/or required.

 Our students live in a digital world.
 Their academic lives, through undergraduate (and, for some, graduate) school will include digital distractions; their work lives will as well.

 We believe it’s important for students to learn to use their devices not just for entertainment--at which most students are already very adept--but also as tools for research, enquiry, and analysis.
 They can only do this by using devices, at appropriate times and on activities specified by the teacher, inside and outside the classroom on academic work.
 Unfortunately, there is a risk of distraction that comes along with this.
 We believe it’s better for students to learn to navigate this risk in high school, where parents and teachers are still very involved, before the additional freedoms of college.
 In the Boot Camp and through Digital Literacy lessons we teach students techniques to manage this distraction.

 Some students or parents may want a technological solution to cut down on distraction; we have researched a list of Apps to Prevent Distraction on different devices.